 Pro Tips:

-- The amount of chicken, like most ingredients in many soups and stews, can vary some.
-1 to 1 ½ pounds range is fine.
-Use either breast or thighs.
+- Like most ingredients in soups and stews, the amount of chicken can vary.
+A range of 1-1ยฝ pounds is fine.
+Use either breasts or thighs.

 - Other ingredients like celery, carrots, and potatoes can also vary by the amount you have.